harleypig/bw-serve-client/README.md

 If you're looking for Bitwarden's public api (for organizational tools and stuff) that API is [here](https://bitwarden.com/help/api/).

-Please note that this module won't be supporting email and master password login to start with.
-It's not the most secure method, but pull requests are welcome.
-Also, SSO support is low on the todo list, as the author doesn't use it.
+This library focuses on providing a clean Python interface to the Bitwarden Vault Management API.
+It does not handle authentication or login processes - users must manage their own Bitwarden CLI authentication and provide the necessary session keys to the library.

 ## Generated Code

 This library is generated from the Bitwarden Vault Management API swagger specification.
 The source swagger file is located at `docs/vault-management-api.json`.

 ### Utility Scripts